taliajmallo/rpgs/characters/Jasskia/journal.md

 we've worked together enough that it was prudent to teach her my native language.
 Typically, she gathers the information that I use for my assignments.
 Currently, she's going by the alias of Emily and disguising herself as a halfling.
-#### Braveheart Kobold Paladin
+#### Braveheart - Kobold Paladin
-An adolescent kobold paladin.
+An adolescent kobold paladin who believes he's a reincarnated halfing hero.
 I have doubts as to his sanity.
 #### Casmar - Human (?)
 Druid
 A (relatively) sane humanoid wearing tons of feathers.
 Seems to be a druid of some skill.